-Marvel Universe To Get First Trans Character
+Marvel Cinematic Universe To Get First Trans Character

 The Marvel Cinematic Universe is expanding, and soon fans will see a transgender character.